miguelmartin75/anax/README.md

 ## Installation

 To install and build the library, you can use [CMake] or your own method of installation.
-However, it is reccomended that you do use [CMake].
+However, it is recommended that you do use [CMake].

 To build using CMake, use the following commands: